 Sony CSL Open House, Tokyo, October 23rd and 24th 2018

-Sony CSL Paris took part to the 2018 Sony CSL Open House on October 23rd and 24th with 11 demos in areas as diverse as sustainability, music, creativity and language, in line with the heterogeneity of our teams’ research focuses.
+Sony CSL Paris took part in the 2018 Sony CSL Open House on October 23rd and 24th with 11 demos in areas as diverse as sustainability, music, creativity, and language, in line with the heterogeneity of our teams’ research focuses.

 Crop monitoring for microfarms (David Colliaux)

 Robotics for microfarms (Peter Hanappe)

 Deep Semantic Processing (Remi van Trijp, Michael Anslow)